 This plan will be the basis of your discussion with district staff regarding your event and will include an entire event timeline, site map, activities schedule and all pertinent details of your use of the park.
-Please bring your completed plan to your scheduled Pre-Event Meeting.
+Please bring your completed plan to your scheduled pre-event meeting.
 The document Event and Park Logistics Plan includes instructions, considerations and expectations.
 Please review the Event Accessibility Tips for your planning.
 If your event will have vehicles on grounds other than parking lots or access roads, you are required to have a Vehicle Access Permit.

-If you have questions regarding district expectations or if you would like help in event logistics problem solving, don’t hesitate to contact the district.
+If you have questions regarding District expectations or if you would like help in event logistics problem solving, don’t hesitate to contact the District.
 We are here to help you make your event successful.

 Step #4 – Schedule Pre-Event Logistics Meeting

 During this meeting you will go over your completed Event and Park Logistics Plan, discuss park related event details, arrange for any other district services you may need, and schedule a site walkthrough.
-Your event date is not secure until this meeting has occurred.
+Your event date is not secure until this meeting has scheduled.
 Remember, Steps #1 – #4 must be completed no later than 3 months prior to your event.